Manoj-Bisht-3Pillar/UX-Training/Raj/[02] Git/Readme.txt

 // Check commit logs by Command
 	$ git log

-// Connect to remote server to upload the project to GitHub
+// Connect to remote server to upload the project to GitHub (one time setup)
 	$ git remote add origin “Repo path on GitHub”

 // Push Project to GitHub
 	$ git push origin master

+// To get the latest
+	$ git pull origin master